rwalters/prime_patterns/chain_of_responsibility.md

 end
 ```

 One thing I want to note here is the addition of the private method `def divisor_found?` to `HasIntegerDivisor`.
-I wanted to keep the flow going, and line count down, in the primary `not_prime?` method, so I moved the `any?` check down out of the way.
+I wanted to keep the flow going in the `not_prime?` method, so I moved the `any?` check down out of the way.

 ## Epilogue

-At the end of the article on the Strategy pattern, we were also left with just two lines in our `is_prime?` method, which may make it look very similar to the Chain of Responsibility we just went over here.
+At the end of the article on the Strategy pattern, we were also left with just two lines in our `is_prime?` method, which may make it look very similar to our Chain of Responsibility solution here.
 The two biggest differences I wanted to highlight here both involve increased flexibility.

 First, we can add and remove `Processors` on the fly.
 If we had a range of `Processor` classes from which to choose, and the `successor` pulled from a database, we wouldn't need to change a single line of code to swap out processor objects.
+We could also have a `Processor` that somehow alerts someone and then waits for that user to respond with an answer, possibly handing the decision off to yet another user.
+This would allow an arbitrary number of users to be involved in the decision.

 Second, we can put logic in the `successor` method to branch out in a way we weren't easily able to in the Strategy pattern.
 This relates to the first point, being able to swap on the fly, so that we can even loop back to an earlier `Processor` and take a different branch.
+We could even call two or more `Processors`, and whichever answers first is the 'winner' of the decision tree.

 Unfortunately, this can lend to dense complexity in unraveling the steps involved in a particular decision.
 This can be ameliorated by logging or some form of [a chain of custody](http://en.wikipedia.org/wiki/Chain_of_custody), but is still a factor to consider when looking to apply this pattern.